Stockholm university

 As a senior lecturer in English at Högskolan Väst (2017-2022), my teaching responsibilities included grammar, phonetics, language structure and language history, research in linguistics, academic writing, eTwinning (international collaboration among teacher students in virtual spaces), lesson planning seminars, and I worked with students in teacher education programs and in freestanding online English courses.
 I also supervised and examined C & D research essays.

-As a senior lecturer in English teacher education at University Malaya in Malaysia (2015 – 2017), I taught English linguistics and grammar to undergraduate pre-service teacher students, and research in second language acquisition and seminars in English language education to in-service teachers in the Master's program.
+As a senior lecturer in English teacher education at University Malaya in Malaysia (2015 – 2017), I taught English linguistics and grammar (including how to teach grammar to English learners) to undergraduate pre-service teacher students, and research in second language acquisition and seminars in English language education to in-service teachers in the Master's program.
 Supervising research theses and teaching practicum was also my main responsibility.

 Research